 Before trying to put a value, canPut will be called to determine if it is to be allowed.
 You determine whether or not an property can be updated with this callback.
-Return TRUE to allow the put.
-Implementing this callback is most useful if you are not implementing a put callback, because if you are then you can merge the functionality of this callback into the put callback by simply not doing any updating.
+Return true to allow the put.
+It is most useful if you are not implementing a put callback, because in that case you can merge the functionality of this callback into the put callback by not doing any update.